Covering a set of line segments with a few squares: Problem 1: The Decision Problem

 \begin{lemma} Given the position of $L$, if three additional squares can be placed to cover the remaining subsegments, then it can be done with $T$ in the top-left corner of the bounding box of the remaining subsegments. \end{lemma}

+\begin{proof} Consider the bounding box of the subsegments not covered by $L$, in particular, the left side of said bounding box.
+By definition, there exists a left endpoint of a remaining subsegment that lies on this left side $\ell$ (the dashed line segment in Figure~\ref{fig:14_xt_10}).
+Suppose that the left side of $T$ is to the right of $\ell$: then the squares $B$ and $R$ would be even further right than $T$, and no square would cover this left endpoint of a remaining subsegment.
+Hence, if a covering exists, the left side of $T$ cannot be to the right of $\ell$.

+Suppose that there exists a covering where the left side of $T$ is to the left of $\ell$.
+Then we can shift $T$ so that its left side is aligned with $\ell$.
+As in the proof of Lemma~\ref{lem:3-covering_corner} the new position covers more of the area of inside the bounding box of the remaining subsegments, and hence we still have a valid covering.
+Furthermore, since $T$ is also incident to the top-side of $\BB(S)$ (and $L$ is not incident to $\BB(S)$) it follows that the top-left corner of $T$ now coincides with the top-side of the bounding box of the remaining subsegments as desired. \end{proof}

-The intuition behind this lemma is that after placing the first square, $T$ is the topmost and leftmost of the remaining squares.
-A formal proof for Lemma~\ref{lem:placing_T} is given in Appendix~\ref{apx:lem:placing_T}.
-For an analogous reason, after placing the first two squares, we can place $B$ in the bottom-left corner of the bounding box of the remaining segments.
+After placing the first two squares, we can place $B$ in the bottom-left corner of the bounding box of the remaining segments, for reasons analogous to Lemma~\ref{lem:placing_T}.
 Finally, we cover the remaining segments with $R$, if possible.

-We have therefore shown that the position of $L$ along the left boundary uniquely determines the positions of the squares $T$, $B$ and $R$ along their respective boundaries.
+It follows that the position of $L$ along the left boundary uniquely determines the positions of the squares $T$, $B$ and $R$ along their respective boundaries.
 Unfortunately, we do not know the position of $L$ in advance, so instead we consider all possible initial positions of $L$ via parametrisation.
-Let $y_L$ be the $y$-coordinate of the top side of $L$, and similarly let $x_T$, $x_B$ be the $x$-coordinates of the left side of $T$ and $B$ respectively.
+Let $y_L$ be the $y$-coordinate of the top side of $L$, and similarly let $x_T$, $x_B$ be the $x$-coordinates of the left side of $T$ and $B$, respectively.
 See Figure~\ref{fig:14_xb_summary}.

 Finally, we will try to cover all remaining subsegments with the square $R$.
 Define $x_{R_1}$ and $x_{R_2}$ to be the $x$-coordinates of the leftmost and rightmost uncovered points after the first three squares have been placed.
 Similarly, define $y_{R_1}$ and $y_{R_2}$ to be the $y$-coordinates of the topmost and bottommost uncovered points.
 Then it is possible to cover the remaining segments with $R$ if and only if $x_{R_1} - x_{R_2} \leq 1$ and $y_{R_1} - y_{R_2} \leq 1$.